atc0005/go-teams-notify/README.md

 ## Overview

 The `goteamsnotify` package (aka, `go-teams-notify`) allows sending messages to a Microsoft Teams channel.
+These messages can be composed of legacy [`MessageCard`][msgcard-ref] or [`Adaptive Card`][adaptivecard-ref] card formats.

-Simple messages can be composed of only a title and a text body.
-More complex messages can be composed of multiple sections, key/value pairs (aka, `Facts`) and/or externally hosted images.
+Simple messages can be created by specifying only a title and a text body.
+More complex messages may be composed of multiple sections (`MessageCard`) or containers (`Adaptive Card`), key/value pairs (aka, `Facts`) and externally hosted images.
 See the [Features](#features) list for more information.

+**NOTE**: `Adaptive Card` support is currently limited.
+The goal is to expand this support in future releases to include additional features supported by Microsoft Teams.

 ## Features

 - Submit simple or complex messages to Microsoft Teams
   - simple messages consist of only a title and a text body (one or more strings)
-  - complex messages consist of one or more sections, key/value pairs (aka, `Facts`) and/or externally hosted images. or images (hosted externally)
+  - complex messages may consist of multiple sections (`MessageCard`), containers (`Adaptive Card`) key/value pairs (aka, `Facts`) and externally hosted images
-- Support for [`Actions`][msgcard-ref-actions], allowing users to take quick actions within Microsoft Teams
+- Support for Actions, allowing users to take quick actions within Microsoft Teams
+  - [`MessageCard` `Actions`][msgcard-ref-actions]
+  - [`Adaptive Card` `Actions`][adaptivecard-ref-actions]
-- Support for [user mentions][botapi-user-mentions] (limited)
+- Support for [user mentions][adaptivecard-user-mentions] (`Adaptive
+  Card` format)
 - Configurable validation of webhook URLs
   - enabled by default, attempts to match most common known webhook URL patterns
   - option to disable validation entirely
   - option to use custom validation patterns
 - Configurable validation of `MessageCard` type
+  - default assertion that bare-minimum required fields are present
+  - support for providing a custom validation function to override default validation behavior
+- Configurable validation of `Adaptive Card` type
   - default assertion that bare-minimum required fields are present
   - support for providing a custom validation function to override default validation behavior